cortesg/pokepaddle/README.md

 # pokepaddle
-Catch all Pokemon in this brick and paddle game!

 Play this brick and paddle game in a Pokemon styled theme to 'catch' all Pokemon!
+The app will keep track of the fastest time you complete the game.
+The game also features a ‘ghost’ mode for more experienced players.

 Features the Phaser js library.